Frantic (film): Plot

-Following their visit to Michelle's apartment, Walker's hotel room and shabby cabarets, it turns out that the smuggled contents are not drugs, but a krytron, an electronic switch used as a detonator for nuclear weapons, stolen and smuggled inside a souvenir replica of the Statue of Liberty, on orders of some Arab country's agents.
+Following their visit to Michelle's apartment, Walker's hotel room, and shabby cabarets, it turns out that the smuggled contents are not drugs, but a krytron, an electronic switch used as a detonator for nuclear weapons, stolen and smuggled inside a souvenir replica of the Statue of Liberty, on orders of some Arab country's agents.
 The American embassy, working with Israeli agents, wants to get hold of the precious device, and they have no problem letting Sondra die for it.
 In order to save his wife, Walker joins forces with Michelle, who is only interested in getting her paycheck.

-The film ends with a confrontation on the Île aux Cygnes, in the middle of the Seine, next to the Paris Statue of Liberty replica there, where Sondra is to be released in exchange for the krytron.
-However, a gunfight ensues between the Arab agents who were to get the precious device, and the Israeli Mossad secret agents who traced them to get hold of it.
-The Arabs are killed in the crossfire but Michelle is hit too, dying soon after having slipped the krytron into Walker's pocket, with Sondra at their side.
-Furious, Walker shows the krytron device to the Israeli agents, to throw it into the Seine.
+The film finishes with a confrontation on the Île aux Cygnes, in the middle of the Seine, next to the Paris Statue of Liberty replica, where Sondra is to be released in exchange for the krytron.
+However, a gunfight ensues between the Arab agents who were to get the precious device and the Israeli Mossad secret agents who traced them to get hold of it.
+The Arabs are killed in the crossfire, but Michelle is hit too, dying soon after having slipped the krytron into Walker's pocket, with Sondra at their side.
+Furious, Walker shows the krytron device to the Israeli agents before he throws it into the Seine.
 He carries Michelle's body away, ready to leave Paris with his wife.